citizenlabsgr/read-first/README.md

 * Peak your interest with our [Open Data Regional Review Portal](https://data.citizenlabs.org), where data can be shared.
 Contact @allen, @brandon, or @jacebrowning in Slack with questions

 ### Storytelling
-All of our projects are doing some interesting data gathering and analysis that we regularly share with the world [on our blog](https://medium.com/data-for-democracy), our [YouTube channel](https://www.youtube.com/channel/UCKPgMFPkopC30c-jrabzoMw), and the [Partially Derivative podcast](http://partiallyderivative.com) ([for example](http://partiallyderivative.com/podcast/2017/03/21/robot-bartender-overlords)).
-If you'd like to help with this, ping @lillianj in Slack!
+Our projects tell stories about our communities, our world, and ourselves.
+We aim to record these stories [on our blog](https://medium.com/data-for-democracy).
+If you'd like to help with this, ping @brandon in Slack!

 ### Infrastructure and IT administration
 We're doing this on a per-project basis.
-Connect with @jacebrowning to dive in further.5432
+Connect with @jacebrowning to dive in further.

-### Matchmaker
-The community has grown to a point where there is a lot of activity and a steady stream of new volunteers, which is awesome!
-We could use more people who know about the various projects that are happening along with the skills of the incoming volunteers, and can both match people to projects (ideally, to specific tasks), along with routinely surfacing new opportunities to the broader community for folks to get involved at all skill levels.
-Ping @gecky in Slack if this sounds like fun to you!

 ### Project Leads
-You've probably noticed that there are a few people in every active project keeping the group on track, taking questions, and helping new folks get settled in -- that's by design.
-Leading a project can be a big time commitment, but it's hugely valuable to making sure we're doing useful work, and volunteers are getting the most out of volunteering.
+You've probably noticed that there are a few people in every active project taking questions, and helping new folks get settled in.
+Project leads create value by deeply understanding the project and helping volunteers to get the most out of volunteering.
 You don't need to be super technical, just organized and enthusiastic!
-Ping @jonathon in Slack if you're interested in leading a project.
+Ping @allen or @brandon in Slack if you're interested in leading a project.

 ---